Asthera/ML-2-Task/Documentation.md

 ### Optimizations for Q-Learning

 Firstly, for Q table we used numpy array with all possible states as tuple and one more 2d array with states as integers (so firstly find index in 1d array and then in 2d array) and actions.
-It was not efficient, because we had to find index in 1d array with len == 362880.
-So had O(n) +  complexity.
+It was not efficient, because we had to find index in 1d array with len == 362880 and the by this find value in Q-table.
+So had O(n) + O(1) complexity.

+We changed it to dictionary with two keys - state and action.
+So we can find value in O(1) time.

+## Experiments